Rokutann/npy.el/README.md

 ### Enable/disable `npy-mode`

 From v0.1.6, `npy-mode` is a globalized minor mode.
-So, when `npy-mode` is called interactively, it toggles `npy-mode' globally.
+So, when `npy-mode` is called interactively, it toggles `npy-mode` globally.
-With prefix ARG, it enables `npy-mode' if ARG is positive, otherwise disable it.
+With a prefix argument, it enables `npy-mode` if the argument is positive, otherwise disable it.

-When called from Lisp, it enables `npy-mode` if ARG is omitted, nil or positive.
-If ARG is `toggle`, toggle `npy-mode`.
+When called from Lisp, it enables `npy-mode` if the argument is omitted, nil or positive.
+If the argument is `toggle`, toggle `npy-mode`.
 Otherwise behave as if called interactively.

 ### Spawn Virtualenv-dedicated Inferior Python buffers and/or Python Scratch buffers